Net Promoter Score: 5 Reasons Why You Could Get It Wrong

 Some categories are not “recommendation” friendly in the NPS survey.
 So the customer feedback on these items will not give accurate data.
 Especially, in sensitive categories like sexual wellness or contraceptives, pharmaceutical products, intimate wellness .
 The idea of recommendation in these categories might be a barrier irrespective of a good customer experience.

-What are the industries that benefit most from NPS?
+What industries that benefit most from NPS?

 The Best Practices of Customer Feedback Using NPS System